Toyota Prius, other hybrid and EV stuff, and related links

 different viewpoint.
 Same caveat about the commentary from the great unwashed.

 Photo gallery of test-driving the 2010 in Orlando.

-The main Priuschat thread on the 2010.
-There are several other 2010-related
+The main Priuschat thread on the 2010 and beyond (third-generation) models.

 areas including maintenance and technical discussion on Priuschat, which also